closegps_fixed

 counties, Lake IL and McHenry.

-* IMPACTS...Numerous roads, yards, structures, and areas of park
+* IMPACTS...Multiple roads, yards, and areas of park land are

-land are flooding along the Fox River Chain of Lakes.
-Flooding
+flooding along the Fox River Chain of Lakes.
+Flooding is expected

 * ADDITIONAL DETAILS...

-stage.
-The latest forecast from the Illinois Department of
+- The latest forecast from the Illinois Department of Natural

-Natural Resources indicates that water levels may begin to
+Resources indicates that water levels should fall to near

 - Some locations that will experience flooding include areas